When Followers Can't Follow Along

 The playbook for the next decade is relationship ownership.

-Reprioritize what we’re measuring.
 Reach metrics will keep flattering us while our relationship surface erodes underneath.
+Find the metric that tracks relationship depth over time, and run on that.Stop trying to win the feed.

 Last issue, we explored how context is the new royalty.

-This pillar is about moving from rented reach to own relationships.
+This pillar is about moving from rented reach to owned relationships.

-And the brands that compound over the next decade will be the ones with somewhere their audience can actually find them.
+And the brands that compound over the next decade will be the ones where their audience can actually find them.

 The Roundup